 The main hitch is that it needs to download lots of files first.
 See Paul’s comment below on how to avoid this.

 I was recently given a keynote presentation which contained a movie.
 When I played the presentation the sound worked but the movie was blank.
-It turned out the movie was not in a format that Quicktime could play and it turns out there are many such formats.
+It turned out the movie was not in a format that Quicktime could play.
+There are many such formats.
 When I tried to play the movie in Quicktime I got an error saying ‘The document could not be opened.
 The movie is not in a format that QuickTime Player understands.You may need to install additional software to open this type of file.’
-The tell me more option was next to useless, but there is a solution.

 Continue reading »